 are often tooth-colored.

-- Indirect restorations.
-These require 2 or more visits.
-They include inlays, onlays, veneers, crowns, and
+Indirect restorations.
+These may require 2 or more visits.
+They include inlays, onlays, veneers, crowns,

 Many of these materials can look like natural tooth enamel.

 How can I help prevent tooth decay in my child?

 You can help prevent tooth decay in your child with these simple steps: